JinLi711/Convolution_Variants/README.md

 # General Notes:

-* This layer is only tested to work for input format: NCHW.
+* These layers are only tested to work for input format: NCHW.
 Existing implementations (see Acknowledgements) using format NHWC.

 * Test cases are located [here](https://github.com/JinLi711/Convolution_Variants/blob/master/Convolution_Variants/tests.py).